pktherock/Myappsample/README.md

-##T his repo is just for self lrarning purpose
+## This repo is just for self lrarning purpose